kaizacorp/allenxandria-gif-api/README.md

 ## TODO:

-- implement fuzzy search on /search route
+- implement fuzzy search on /search route -> with npm package?
 - add pagination for /all routes

 - make API public: